 2.2 Topical Visualization

-Using GUESS, a network was laid out with the Kambada Kawai algorithm, through which we can see nodes (Ranging from
+Using GUESS, a network was laid out with the Kambada Kawai algorithm [9], through which we can see nodes ranging from a

-citing count of 6 to ), node size is reflecting citation count.
-Edge (relationship among nodes) is reflected with color and relationship strength (ranging from count 3 to 33).
-At the end legends were added using Inkscape.
+citation count of six to 59.
+Node size reflects citation count.
+Edge color and weight reflects relationship strength, ranging from three to 33 co-occurring keywords.
+The legend was added using Inkscape.
 The word cloud can be seen in Figure 1.

-Fig. 4.
+Figure 4.
 Kamada Kawai Network Visualization of Research Topic Keywords